 Oracle recommends that you use the Redundant Interconnect Usage feature to make use of multiple interfaces for the private network.
-However, you can also use third-party technologies to provide redundancy for the private network.
+However, you can also use third-party technologies to provide redundancy for the private network, or link aggregation (IPMI).

-Note: Redundant Interconnect Usage requires a complete Oracle Grid Infrastructure and Oracle Database Release 2 (11.2.0.2) or higher stack.
-Earlier release Oracle Databases cannot use this feature, and must use third-party NIC bonding technologies.
-If you consolidate different database releases in one cluster, and use databases before Oracle Database 11g Release 2 (11.2.0.2), then you may require both technologies.
+Note: Redundant Interconnect Usage requires a complete release 11.2.0.2 or higher stack (Oracle Grid Infrastructure and Oracle Databases).
+Prior release Oracle Databases cannot use this feature, and must use third-party link aggregation technologies or IPMP.
+If you consolidate different database releases in one cluster, and use databases prior to Oracle Database Release 11.2.0.2, then you may require both technologies.